-Volunteer tasks include greeting and assisting guests, on-mountain tours, lift-line organization, market research, trail map and brochure distribution, guest contact and service, and end of day farewell.
+Volunteer tasks include greeting and assisting guests, on-mountain tours, lift-line organization, trail map and brochure distribution, guest contact and service, and end of day farewell.
 Strong intermediate ski or snowboard ability is necessary for on-mountain participation.
-New Volunteer hosts complete a mixture of training and independent hosting days on the mountain for a total of 10 volunteer days throughout the season.
-New hosts must also be able to make our kickoff orientation on Saturday, December 2nd in order to participate in the program.
-In exchange for their service, volunteer hosts are given a Winter Park season pass, and are eligible for other retail and food and beverage benefits on the mountain.
+New volunteer hosts will complete a mixture of training and independent hosting days on the mountain.
+In exchange for their service, volunteer hosts are given a Winter Park season pass, and are eligible for other benefits on the mountain.

 Winter Park Resort Ski Patrol hosts a ski ability assessment in March for applicants interested in joining the Professional, Volunteer, and Junior Patrol.
 Visit the jobs and applications page for more information regarding the assessment dates, requirements, and costs.